-The move toward value-based care involves “a reimagining of the traditional definition of health care delivery” with the aim of supporting better outcomes at lower costs, according to a report from the AMA and consultants Manatt Health.
+The move toward value-based care involves “a reimagining of the traditional definition of health care delivery” with the aim of supporting better outcomes at lower costs, according to a report released by the AMA.

-“Sustainable adoption of value-based care is proceeding, though considerably more slowly than some of us would've predicted or liked, and the AMA is leading the national conversation on how it can be accelerated,” said Tom Cassels, a managing director at Manatt Health, at the HLTH 2024 conference in Las Vegas.
+“Sustainable adoption of value-based care is proceeding, though considerably more slowly than some of us would've predicted or liked, and the AMA is leading the national conversation on how it can be accelerated,” Tom Cassels, a managing director at Manatt Health, said at last year’s HLTH conference in Las Vegas.

 Cassels served as moderator of a panel discussion sharing practical steps for facilitating digitally enabled value-based care.
-He added that this acceleration is being propelled, in part, by the AMA Current Procedural Terminology (CPT®) codes.
+He added that this acceleration is being propelled, in part, by Current Procedural Terminology (CPT®) codes, the standard medical code set terminology for reporting medical services and procedures in the U.S.

 The AMA is “playing a critical role in supporting the shift to value-based payment through leadership in areas ranging from physician practice adoption to stewardship of the CPT code set,” Cassels said.